 The solution proposes how communication between CCF-B (originator CCF) and CCF-A (in the other domain) enables the originator CCF to identify in the access token request of the APIInvoker the correct CCF in the other domain, from which the APIInvoker received an authorization code before.

+An example of ROF being in a different domain than API Invoker could be: A user registered with operator 1 is using the friend’s UE which is registered in a different domain (operator 2), to play a game.
+In this case the API Invoker, since it is installed on friend’s phone, would go to the CCF of operator 2, but to get the game user’s information, the API Invoker should access the information from operator 1, therefore we need the inter-communication between CCF-A and CCF-B

 6.16.2 Solution details

+6.16.2.1 Introduction

 It is proposed that the originator CCF provides in the authorization code request information about the API invoker and its redirect URI.
 It receives from the CCF in the other domain the authorization code back and adds a CCF (CCF-A) identifier to the authorization code before sending it to the API invoker.
 Since the originator CCF needs to handle several API invoker requests, which may be redirected to different CCFs, this allows the originator CCF to send the authorization code together with an access token request from one API invoker to the correct CCF.
 Hence, the originator CCF is able to handle any subsequent access token request with an authorization code to the correct target CCF in the other domain.

+NOTE 1: The following solution assumes that the API invoker and ROF, belongs to two different domains but use the same user-agent during the communication.
+In the case of API Invoker and ROF not being co-located, a CIBA flow could substitute the authorization code flow, which is however not in scope of this solution.

+NOTE 2: Steps 5 and 6 are required only if the API Invoker did not previously granted authorization to the API Invoker.

-6.16.2.1 Summary
+6.16.2.2 Summary